HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-07-1/index.md

 ## OPS Implementation

-TODO: ???
+TODO: container signing verbiage from si-7. consider what needs to be done for data integrity?

 ### Control Origination

-Hybrid with IaaS vendor and OPS
+Hybrid with IaaS vendor and OPS.
+Inherited from ACF Tech (AMS)

 ### Related Content